philc/book-notes/7 powers - hamilton helmer.md

     Opacity meaning the process is not fully codified and thus not easily portable -- it's difficult to tease out what parts and dependencies are making it so successful.
   * This power is rare.
-    * The type of Benefit it cites -- evolutionary bottom-up improvement -- stands at the heart of operational excellence; as such, it is quite common.
-The rarity of Process Power results from the infrequency of the
-      Barrier: an unyielding, long-time constant for the improvements in question."
+    * "The type of Benefit it cites -- evolutionary bottom-up improvement -- stands at the heart of operational excellence; as such, it is quite common.
+The rarity of Process Power results from the infrequency of the Barrier: an unyielding, long-time constant for the improvements in question."
     * Operational excellence is not a strategy.
 It doesn't confer sustainable differentiation over competent competitors.
   * Argues the quality / cost reduction gains over time -- "traveling along the experience curve" -- are